 The Full Moon/Rainy Lake Property is part of the Sunny Lake JV Properties.
 Please note that as of the date of this AIF, the Sunny Lake JV Properties consist of 580 claims covering 28,359 hectares.
-As contained in the disclosure of the technical report below, the Sunny Lake JV Properties consist of 864 claims and 42,240 hectares.
+As of the time reported upon in the Full Moon PEA, , the Sunny Lake JV Properties consisted of 864 claims and 42,240 hectares.